Handling Motor Vehicle Seizures

 Your DWI case will be split between civil and criminal aspects.
 When you are pulled over and arrested for DWI, your vehicle is typically seized.
 This is the civil aspect of your case.
 You will also have a criminal trial to determine if you will be convicted of DWI and face additional criminal penalties such as jail time, fees, and license suspension.
-By handling both aspects of your DWI case for you, our Nassau County DWI attorneys make the process much simpler for you.
-We've been serving the local community for nearly 20 years and would be honored to help you during this time.
+By handling both aspects of your DWI case for you, our DWI attorneys make the process much simpler for you.
+We've been serving the local community for over 25 years and would be honored to help you during this time.
 We will first try to settle the vehicle forfeiture with the county by coming up with terms to agree upon.

 As mentioned above, if the county refuses to settle, you will be entitled to a retention hearing, where our attorneys can represent you.
 Your case will be brought before a judge, who can decide whether or not your car should be returned or held throughout the course of your criminal case.
 Many people don't realize how much the hearing for the forfeiture has to do with their criminal case.
 How you are represented during this hearing can greatly impact your criminal trial.

 We are well-versed on DWI laws and civil aspects of such cases.
 Trust your case to our seasoned DWI firm today!
 Set up a consult by calling (888) 966-8480.